10 Things to do in Sedona

 The towering red-rock formations of Sedona have captivated visitors from around the world.
 Part artists’ community, part New Age spiritual center and part outdoor adventurer’s dream, Sedona is definitely worth a day trip on your next Scottsdale vacation.
 An easy two-hour drive north will get you there, leaving you plenty of time to explore all of Sedona’s offerings, including these:

-Tlaquepaque Arts & Crafts Village: Nestled in the shade of giant sycamore trees along the banks of Oak Creek, Tlaquepaque is home to more than 45 specialty shops, art galleries and restaurants.
+Nestled in the shade of giant sycamore trees along the banks of Oak Creek, Tlaquepaque is home to more than 50 specialty shops, art galleries and restaurants.
 Goods run the gamut from casual fashions and leather goods to Native American jewelry, crystals and contemporary art.

-Pink Jeep Tours: Pink Jeep Tours has been delighting guests with off-road adventures in Sedona since 1960.
-Choose from five different tours, including the thrilling Broken Arrow Tour, Ancient Ruins Tour and the horseback riding/off-road combo Wrangler Roundup.
+Pink Jeep Tours has been delighting guests with off-road adventures in Sedona since 1960.
+Choose from more than a dozen different tours, including the thrilling Broken Arrow Tour, Ancient Ruins Tour and Touch the Earth vortex site tour.